tpritsky/captify_mb/README.md

 - Splash Screen (PRIORITY - 1)
 - Sign Up or Sign In (Already implemented -- whitelabel)

-**Connection** (PRIORITY - 1)
+**Connection**

-- Search for Captify
+- Search for Captify (PRIORITY - 1, but can be whitelabeled)
-- Pair to Captify
+- Pair to Captify (PRIORITY - 1, but can be whitelabeled)
-- Reconnect if connection is lost
+- Reconnect if connection is lost (PRIORITY - 1)
-- Stay connected in the background
+- Stay connected in the background (PRIORITY - 1)

 **Tutorial** (PRIORITY - 2)